nforgeio/neonKUBE/Images/neon-registry-cache/README.md

 * `2.6.0, 2.6, 2`

-Supported images are tagged with the Git branch, image build date, and Git commit.
+Supported images are tagged with the Git branch, image build date, and Git commit and an optional **-dirty** suffix if the image was built from a branch with uncommitted changes or untracked files.

 The most recent production build will be tagged as **latest**.

 # Description